SolaceProducts/pubsubplus-azure-quickstart-template/README.md

 -------------------
 This is a 2 step process:

-* Go to the Solace Developer portal and request a Solace Comunity edition VMR.
+* Go to the Solace Developer portal and request a Solace Community edition VMR.
 This process will return an email with a Download link.
-Do a right click "Copy Hyperlink" on the "Download the VMR Community Edition for Docker" downlaod hyperlink.
+Do a right click "Copy Hyperlink" on the "Download the VMR Community Edition for Docker" download hyperlink.
 This will be needed in the following section.

 <a href="http://dev.solace.com/downloads/download_vmr-ce-docker" target="_blank">
     <img src="https://raw.githubusercontent.com/SolaceLabs/solace-azure-quickstart-template/master/images/register.png"/>